 - 4+ or any medical need: Nursing care.

-- Cognitive issues alongside ADLs: Memory care, regardless of physical ability.
+- Cognitive issues alongside ADLs: Dementia care, regardless of physical ability.

 Plan for the next 12–24 months, not just today